Paul McCartney kept ‘Now And Then’ a secret from session musicians: “We couldn’t tell them it was a new Beatles song”

 “We had to put the music out on the stands for the musicians, but we couldn’t tell them it was a new Beatles song.
 It was all a bit hush-hush.
 We pretended it was just something of mine.”

 The 12-minute film also aired on last night’s episode of The One Show.
-After it played out, the programme dialled into a video call with violinist Charlie Bisharat who didn’t know until the broadcast that he was on the finished single.
+After it played out, the programme spoke to violinist Charlie Bisharat who didn’t know until the broadcast that he was on the finished single.

 “It’s absolutely epic to be part of this,” he said.
 “We didn’t know at the time what it was.
 Many times we work on projects, they don’t come out or they come out years later or something.